-Information security can be confusing to some people; OK, maybe most people.
-Why is information security confusing?
+Information security can be confusing to some people.
+Okay, maybe most people.
+What is infosec, and why is information security confusing?
 Maybe it’s because we miss some of the basics.
 Understanding information security comes from gathering perspective on the five Ws of security: what, why, who, when, and where.

-- We could also include the sixth W, which is actually and “H” for How.
-The How is why FRSecure exists.
+- We could also include the sixth W, which is actually an “H” for “how.”
+The “how” is why FRSecure exists.

 What is Information Security?